EasyPost/easypost-csharp/README.md

 API documentation can be found at: <https://easypost.com/docs/api>.

-Library documentation can be found on the web at [Fuget](https://fuget.org/packages/EasyPost-Official).
+Library documentation can be found on the web at: <https://easypost.github.io/easypost-csharp> or locally on the [`gh-pages` branch](https://github.com/EasyPost/easypost-csharp/tree/gh-pages).

 Upgrading major versions of this project?
 Refer to the [Upgrade Guide](UPGRADE_GUIDE.md).